iov-one/iov-core/docs/KeyBase.md

 ## UserProfile

- A `UserProfile` contains an array called `keyringEntries`, an object called `addressBook`, and an object called `securityModel`.
+ A `UserProfile` contains an object called `keyring`, an object called `addressBook`, and an object called `securityModel`.
 This is a `1:N` relation, where `N` is each `UserProfile` created by the `UserProfileController`.